 Every woman’s body responds differently to pregnancy, but it’s not practical to run a full gamut of tests at every visit to detect every disease.
 However, doctors can easily test for indicators of some of the most common pregnancy-related afflictions, and one of the ways they do that is by checking your urine for unexpected byproducts.

-Some of the things they’re looking for when they check your urine are protein, sugars, ketones, or bacteria (source).
-Each of these things could indicate you may be developing a certain medical condition that needs special monitoring or treatment.
+Some of the things they’re looking for when checking your urine are protein, sugars, ketones, or bacteria (1).
+Each of these things could indicate you may be developing certain medical conditions, such as a urinary tract infection, diabetes, and preeclampsia, that need special monitoring or treatment.

 How Often Will They Check My Urine for Protein?

-Many doctors will check your urine at every visit by dipping a chemical strip into your sample to give them an instant indication as to whether there is protein in your urine.
-Other doctors will check your urine less frequently at the beginning of your pregnancy, and monitor it more closely toward the end.
+Some health care practitioners will check your urine at every visit by dipping a chemical strip into your sample to give them an instant indication of whether there is protein in your urine.
+Others will check your urine less frequently at the beginning of your pregnancy and monitor it more closely toward the end.

-They may also send the sample off to a lab for more thorough evaluation than the instant test strips provide.
+Your doctor may also send the sample off to a lab for a more thorough evaluation than the instant test strips provide.

 Is Protein in My Urine Normal During Pregnancy?

-Low levels of protein in your urine are normal (source).
-It’s when the amount of protein in your urine rises above a certain threshold that your doctor may become concerned.
+Low levels of protein in your urine are normal (2).
+But if the amount of protein in your urine rises above a certain threshold, your doctor may become concerned.

-However, there are some conditions that can cause a temporary, harmless rise in your urine protein, including (source):
+However, some conditions can cause a temporary, harmless rise in your urine protein, including: